 A further submission is a written statement that allows you to support or oppose other people's submissions.
 It also gives you the opportunity to consider how a submission may impact you, and to have your views considered by the hearings panel along with the original submission.

 Questions about further submissions and who can lodge them?
 Read our FAQ.

-More information about the summary of decisions requested and making a further submission can be found in our Guide [PDF, 683 KB].
+More information about the summary of decisions requested and making a further submission can be found in our guide.

 Please note: council made the draft summary of decisions requested available on the website in 2017.
 Edits have been made to the final notified version, including changes to some submission point ID numbers.